hytechclub/web-201/EjsTemplates/README.md

 This lesson illustrates the need for templating, and introduces [EJS](https://ejs.co/) to serve that purpose.
 It covers the basics of EJS, including data object values, `if` statements, and `for` loops.

 ## Mid-Semester Assessment
-At this point, the semester is approximately halfway through, so it si a good time to check in on student learning.
+At this point, the semester is approximately halfway through, so it is a good time to check in on student learning.

 - Facilitate the mid-semester quizizz: https://quizizz.com/admin/quiz/6239ea0b178bf2001e14777f/web-201-mid-semester-assessment
 - Make sure to log in and save the results